 Hiking shoes are such a personal recommendation.
 What fits well for me might not fit well for you.
 I highly recommend you go to a store and try on various shoes to see how they fit.
 You will find some shoes just fit differently, even within a brand you are familiar with.

-Personally, I wear Keen Targhee III hiking shoes, which I really like.
-In the past, I have worn Merrell Moab hiking shoes.
-Bonnie currently wears The North Face Hedgehog Fastpack GTX shoes.
+Personally, I wear Merrell Moab Hiking Shoes with Gore-Tex which I really like.
+Bonnie currently wears The North Face Hedgehog Fastpack GTX waterproof shoes.

 Recently, when I was hiking in Zion National Park, we were crossing a frozen creek and I stepped through the ice.
 My shoes had lasted several years and the waterproofing failed.
 Frigid water got in.

 Fortunately for me, I was wearing SmartWool socks.
 These wool socks performed like champs.
 While my foot was wet for about 20 minutes of hiking, soon the socks wicked all of the moisture away from my feet and kept my foot warm.
 That is one of the biggest advantages of wool is it will continue to keep your feet warm even when wet.